 - Both external and internal door parts are made of .09” thick material, resulting in greater resistance of dings and dents than thinner doors.

 - Door Top Pivot fully adjustable to ensure proper door clearances

 - The installation does NOT require a floor cut out.

 Life Cycle: The average lifespan of a typical high-traffic commercial entry door is about 10 years.
 For an Ellison custom balanced door, the expected lifespan is 80 years and counting.
-Many of the earliest Ellison balanced doors (from the 1930's) remain in operation to this day.
-This means, in time, at least seven doors would have to be manufactured in order to serve the duration of just one Ellison custom balanced door.
+Many of the earliest Ellison balanced doors (from the 1930s) remain in operation to this day.
+This means, in time, at least seven doors would have to be manufactured to serve the duration of just one Ellison custom balanced door.

 Manufacturing: Ellison produces nearly the entire balanced door in-house.
 For example, all balanced hardware is cast in Ellison's foundry and tooled in Ellison's factory.
 Virtually no material is wasted, as unused material is remelted for reuse.
-Also, under a sustainable manufacturing program sponsored by the New York State, Ellison has also implemented manufacturing systems that maximize both water and energy conservation.
+Also, under a sustainable manufacturing program sponsored by the New York State, Ellison has implemented manufacturing systems that maximize both water and energy conservation.